-In EYFS, the NCETM Mastering Number Programme enables pupils to continually focus on developing a strong 'number sense' and allowing pupils to have strong foundations before moving onto the Year 1 curriculum.
 In KS1, fluency lessons are taught as a recap and revisit session at the beginning of a lesson (see table above).
 Teachers also take opportunities throughout the day to address key number knowledge and skills.
-In KS2, fluency sessions often take the format of a fluency in 5 tasks, followed by shared discussion and marking.
+In KS2, fluency sessions often take the format of a fluency in 5 task, followed by shared discussion and marking.
 These lessons focus on key number skills and methods of calculation which are pertinent to particular year groups using the National Curriculum guidance on progression in calculation methods (refer to school calculation policy).

-Assessment
+3. Assessment

-Assessment for Learning (AfL)
+3.1 Assessment for Learning (AfL)

-Pupils receive effective feedback through teacher assessment, both orally and through written feedback, and AfL is integral to the design of each lesson:
+Children receive effective feedback through teacher assessment, both orally and through written feedback, and AfL is integral to the design of each lesson:

-- The structure of the teaching sequence, ensures that pupils know how to be successful in their independent work.
-Guided practice, which takes place within the 'ping-pong' part of the lesson, provides further preparation for pupils to be able to apply the skills, knowledge and strategies taught during the independent tasks.
-Common misconceptions are addressed within the teaching sequence and key understanding within each 'small step' is reviewed and checked by the teacher and the pupils before progression to further depth.
-Pupils will be grouped based on assessment during the lesson in both Key Stages. - At the end of the lesson, the pupils review their work and self and peer assessment is used.
+- The structure of the teaching sequence, ensures that children know how to be successful in their independent work.
+Guided practice, which takes place within the 'ping-pong' part of the lesson, provides further preparation for children to be able to apply the skills, knowledge and strategies taught during the independent tasks.
+Common misconceptions are addressed within the teaching sequence and key understanding within each 'small step' is reviewed and checked by the teacher and the children before progression to further depth.
+Children will be grouped based on assessment during the lesson in both Key Stages. - At the end of the lesson, the children review their work and self and peer assessment is used.
 Opportunities for additional practice and correction are provided by the teacher, as appropriate, during marking, with a focus on promoting and achieving a growth mindset within the subject.

-Formative Assessment
+3.2 Formative Assessment

 Short term assessment is a feature of each lesson.
 Observations and careful questioning enable teachers to adjust lessons and brief other adults in the class if necessary.
 The lesson structures are designed to support this process and also allows for misconceptions to be addressed.
-At the end of each blocked unit of work, the pupils also complete the carefully aligned White Rose Maths 'End of Block Assessment'.
+At the end of each blocked unit of work, the children also complete the carefully aligned White Rose Maths 'End of Block Assessment'.
 The outcome of this is used by the teacher to ensure that any identified gaps in understanding can be addressed before the next unit is taught.
 This informs the judgements made at the end of the term as to the extent that each child has demonstrated mastery of each 'fundamental' objective.

-Summative Assessment
+3.3 Summative Assessment

 Teachers administer a termly arithmetic paper and reasoning and problem-solving paper which specifically links to the coverage for that term.
-The results of these papers are used to identify pupils' ongoing target areas.
+The results of these papers are used to identify children's ongoing target areas.
 They are also used alongside the end of unit assessments and outcomes of work, to inform the whole school tracking of attainment and progress for each child in line with each 'fundamental' objective.
 Assessment data in maths is reviewed throughout the year to inform interventions and to also ensure that provision remains well-informed to enable optimum progress and achievement.
 End of year data is used to measure the extent to which attainment gaps for individuals and identified groups of learners are being closed.
 This data is used to inform whole school and subject development priorities for the next school year.

-Planning and Resources
+4. Planning and Resources